Ryanguy253/Housing-Prices-ML/README.md

 - **population**: Population in block group

 ## Project Structure
-- **notebooks/**: Jupyter notebooks containing the exploration, visualization, and model development process.
+- **Housing.ipynb**: Jupyter notebook containing the exploration, visualization, and model development process.
-- **data/**: Directory containing the dataset used in the project.
+- **Housing.tgz**: Dataset used in the project.

 ## Features
 The following features have been engineered and added to improve model performance: